jogilsang/manual-ionic/README.md

 Your global Angular CLI version (9.1.1) is greater than your local version (8.3.26).
 The local Angular CLI version is used.

+Error: This version of CLI is only compatible with the Angular version but found instead

 answer :
 ng --version
-npm install --save-dev @angular/cli@latest ng --version
+npm install --save-dev @angular/cli@latest ng --version ng update

 ```